ironhack-labs/lab-es6-promises/README.md

 9. Enjoy

-**Mash Potatoes**
-1. Boil water
-2. Tear open bag of of instant potato mix and pour into bowl
-3. Pour in water
-4. Mix
-5. Enjoy

 ## Iteration #1:

-Using callbacks print the directions to make eggs in the console in the correct order as shown above.
+Using callbacks print the directions to make Steak in the console in the correct order as shown above.

-`makeFood(eggs)`
+`makeFood(steak)`
 ## Iteration #2:

-Using promises and the `then` statement print the directions to make bacon in the correct order
+Using promises and the `then` statement print the directions to make Mash Potatoes in the correct order

-`makeFood(bacon)`
+`makeFood(mashPotatoes)`

 ## Iteration #3

-Using promises with the `async` and `await` syntax print the directions to make orange juice in the correct order `makeFood(orangeJuice)`
+Using promises with the `async` and `await` syntax print the directions to make Brussel Sprouts in the correct order `makeFood(brusselSprouts)`

 ## Iteration #4

-Using `promise.all` when bacon, eggs, and orange juice are all finished being made, log ***Breakfast is made! ***
+Using `promise.all` when Steak, Mash Potatoes, and Brussel Sprouts are all finished being made, alert ***Dinner is Served! ***